rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 It sure looked and worked like the *good old Arduino* Java/C++ 1.n IDE I had used for nearly 20 years on Macs for a variety of projects, even though it was a newer 2.0 program (supposedly) completely rewritten in TypeScript/Javascript...

-*Everything looked fine for programming an advanced version of an [analog computer hybrid interface](https://github.com/anabrid/hardware/tree/main/the-analog-thing/arduino_2650_hybrid_controller)*, **until I tried to add new MCU hardware libraries via URL as required for earlier non-Arduino board projects.**
+*Everything looked fine for programming an advanced version of an [analog computer hybrid interface](https://github.com/anabrid/hardware/tree/main/the-analog-thing/arduino_2650_hybrid_controller)*, **until I tried to add new MCU hardware libraries via URL as required for earlier projects.**

-*There was no standard Board Manager selection on the 2.1.0.5 IDE Tools Menu, and there was no Preference window element for entering URLs for additional boards and processor libraries.*
+*There was no standard Board Manager selection on the 2.1.0.5 IDE Tools Menu, and there was no Preference window element for entering URLs.*

-Hence, no way to load the other non-Arduino libraries that I had used for my prior work with non-Arduino AVR and ARM Cortex M boards...
+Hence, no way to load the other non-Arduino libraries that I had used for processing with non-Arduino AVR and ARM Cortex M boards...

 So lessons learned, the next step was ***sudo apt remove arduino*** on two systems, then follow [Arduino.cc's](https://www.arduino.cc/en/software) and [Ubuntu's](https://ubuntu.com/tutorials/install-the-arduino-ide) best instructions for installing IDE packages for amd64 and aarch64 Linux systems.